AbijithBalaji/Ogresync/README.md

 ## About Ogrelix
 <img src="assets/ogrelix_logo.png" alt="Ogrelix Logo" width="100">

 **Ogrelix** is an MSME-registered startup based in India, focused on building innovative, simple, and impactful digital tools.
 While we're not a formal private limited company, our team is passionate about solving real-world problems through open-source and community-driven development.
-Ogresync is one of our flagship products under active development.

 ## License